FaceToKeyboard/monologue-server/README.md

 Express back end.
 Uses a MongoDB instance to save messages.

-To get messages for a particular user ID:
+To get messages for a particular user ID, use a query string:

 `GET /messages?userId=##`

 POST a message:

 `POST /messages`

 with the body of the request being a JSON structure:
 ```
 {